Watching your potted rose plant dying is not something you signed up for.

 2. Make sure you’re not overwatering the rose plant

-Too much water can be just as dangerous as not getting enough.
+Too much water can be just as dangerous as not getting enough and lead to dying rose.
 You will block off access to oxygen in the soil, drowning the plants.
 This can be harder to spot than dry soil.
 Some signs to look out for include:

 - Yellowing leaves